 Pre-clinical study

 In the ex-vivo pig liver model, significant differences in length and diameter of RFA-induced necrosis with variation of the electrosurgical parameters time, power and effect were observed.
-With an ablation time of 60-90 s using the bipolar soft coagulation mode, at 10 Watts, effect 8 (equivalent to the recommendation of the manufacturer) a mean necrotic area of 22 mm x 9 mm (length x diameter) could be induced.
+With an ablation time of 60-90 s using the bipolar soft coagulation mode, at 10 Watts, effect 8 (equivalent to the recommendation of the manufacturer) a mean necrotic area of 22 mm × 9 mm (length x diameter) could be induced.
 Power seemed to have a more pronounced effect on tissue destruction when compared to time or mode.
 A power of 7 Watts or less did not seem to produce a significant necrosis.
-Applying power in the range of 8-10 Watts seemed to be most appropriate for intraductal biliary use and higher power was associated with deep tissue destruction (Figure 2, 3).
+Applying power in the range of 8-10 Watts seemed to be most appropriate for intraductal biliary use and higher power was associated with deep tissue destruction (Figures 2, 3).

 Clinical study